chenyun122/StepIndicator/README.md

 <img src="https://raw.githubusercontent.com/chenyun122/StepIndicator/master/Screenshots/Designable.gif" alt="Designable" title="Designable" width="90%" height="90%">
 </p>

+## Help
 Hope you will enjoy it!
-Make an issue to me if you have problems or need some improvements.
+Feel free to make an issue to me if you have any problems or need some improvements.
+And Please give the project a star if it's helpful to you, that's a great encouragement to me! ;)

 ## License
 StepIndicator is released under the MIT license.
 See LICENSE for details.